ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 Within the vCenter Server instance, the Red Hat OpenShift instance is deployed with a dedicated NSX Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
 The Red Hat OpenShift installation is loaded into the VXLAN subnet that is defined in the previous components.

 The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the Red Hat OpenShift prerequisites and to connect to GitHub and Red Hat.
 Alternatively, you can use a web-proxy for internet connectivity.
-The ESG is also configured to provide access to DNS and NTP services within the IBM Cloud environment.
+The ESG is also configured to provide access to DNS and NTP services within the {{site.data.keyword.cloud}} environment.

 The ESG is also configured to use the load balancer capability, thus reducing the need for HAProxy nodes.
 The load balancers are configured for the apps wildcard DNS URL and the API / API-INT DNS Records.
 The apps DNS record load balancers to the worker nodes provisioned, while the api and api-int DNS records are load balanced against the control-plane nodes.